nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 2.01.A02) Empowerment

-- 2.01.A02.01) Under the key poverty alleviation programme, the NPP government will undertake the following ess ential tasks.
+- 2.01.A02.01) Under the key poverty alleviation programme, the NPP government will undertake the following essential tasks.

 - 2.01.A02.02) A comprehensive participatory study on the causes of poverty and family dynamics in low-income households.